 Yet this assumption of steady spending is not necessarily supported by all.
 Michael Stein, author of "The Prosperous Retirement" first popularized the concept of a three-phase retirement: the Go-Go years, the Slow-Go years, and the No-Go years.
 The approach was relatively straightforward: early retirement is represented by the "Go-Go" years and is characterized by an active phase, that may include a continuation of a lifestyle similar to pre-retirement, but with more time for spending and "extra" activities like travel; the "Slow-Go" years are when health and energy begin to decline a bit, resulting in some spending reductions as the budget for activities like travel or even just eating out begin to decline; and the "No-Go" years are characterized by an almost total shutdown of activity-related spending, as consumption decreases to just the core expenditures necessary to maintain the household itself.

-While this three-phases-of-retirement approach seems a reasonable way to characterize a retiree's discretionary expenditures - albeit with some uncertainty about when a retiree will transition from one phase to the next, as it may be contingent on rather abrupt health events, rather than a slow and steady decline - it leaves open one of the key concerns regarding late-retirement spending in particular: expenditures on health care.
+While this three-phases-of-retirement approach seems a reasonable way to characterize a retiree's discretionary expenditures - with some research to suggest it's an accurate characterization, albeit with some uncertainty about when exactly a retiree will transition from one phase to the next, as it may be contingent on rather abrupt health events, rather than a slow and steady decline - it leaves open one of the key concerns regarding late-retirement spending in particular: expenditures on health care.
 Even the Bureau of Labor Statistics, which tracks consumer expenditures over time in order to construct the "baskets" used to measure the Consumer Price Index (CPI) itself, has recognized that spending for the elderly looks "different" than for the general public.
 Thus, for instance, the construction of CPI-E (for elderly) includes a lower weighting to food and beverages and also transportation, and a much higher weighting to medical care, than the 'standard' CPI-U measure.

 Which raises the fundamental question: are increases for health care expenditures in the later years more or less than the decreases in other discretionary spending categories are retirees move through the slow-go and into the no-go years?
 In other words, when the spending categories that increase are matched against the ones that decrease, is the net result that on average retiree spending still rises with the general level of inflation over time, or does it go up even faster (because the health costs overwhelm), or does it actually begin to slowly decrease as more and more discretionary spending ceases as the years go by?